 The map also features an option to filter only flu symptoms to show a comparison between COVID-19 hotspots and likely seasonal flu cases.

 Local officials and hospital administrators could also use the map as a predictor of which facilities could be hardest hit by an influx of symptom-exhibiting patients by checking the map continuously with the “Hospital referral regions” filter.

 Who is surveyed?

 The surveys are being conducted via Facebook with 1 million new data points every week.
-Facebook said Monday that new platform users would be surveyed each week and the map would be updated on a daily basis as results are tabulated.

 Google is also running its own survey, though those results have yet to be released.

 Possibly.
 The survey is completely voluntary and Facebook prompts random users to take it when they open the desktop site or web app.

 Facebook plans to roll out the survey internationally as well.

 Users’ information is not included in the survey results which go to Carnegie Mellon’s Delphi Research Center.
 The survey also does not track your movements, divulge passwords, or give researchers access to your account.

 Instead, Facebook uses aggregated data based on survey responses.